harvard-lil/website-static/app/_posts/2026/2026-09-22-public-data-ai-and-the-future-of-the-catalog.md

 <figure class="items-center text-center">
   <img class="w-full aspect-4/3 object-cover object-top" src="https://lil-blog-media.s3.amazonaws.com/catbriar-and-huckleberry.webp" alt="Catbriar and huckleberry in the author's backyard" />
-  <figcaption>Catbriar and huckleberry in the author's backyard.</figcaption>
+  <figcaption>Catbriar and huckleberry in the author's backyard.
+Photograph by Nick Anderson.</figcaption>
 </figure>

 But this story is changing.
 In our networked and media-saturated world, commentary, both expert and amateur, happens beyond the walls of the brick and mortar institutions that house the objects.
 I am thinking here of [the work of Michelle Caswell](https://michellecaswell.org/research) and the idea of "community archiving" because, I want to posit, such "bottom up" descriptions offer us a challenge — and an opportunity — to reimagine catalogs.